alissatroiano/Milestone-2/README.md

 # Game Of Facts

-As the Milestone 2 Project for [Code Institute's](https://codeinstitute.net/), 'Interactive Frontend Development' portion of the Full Stack Developer Program,  Game Of Facts is a web-based trivia game built for educators of global history and for fans of the popular book series, 'A Song Of Ice and Fire'.
+As the Milestone 2 Project for [Code Institute's](https://codeinstitute.net/), 'Interactive Frontend Development' portion of the Full Stack Developer Program,  Game Of Facts is a web-based trivia game built for educators of world/global history and fans of George R.R.
+Martin' book series, 'A Song Of Ice and Fire' and/or the HBO's hit tv series, 'Game Of Thrones'.
 This project was built with HTML, CSS, Bootstrap 4, JavaScript and jQuery to produce an educational and interactive experience.

 ![responsive-view](wireframes/amiresponsive.png)